Managing your Member Network and Committee

 3. You can advertise the opportunities via your network newsletter and via your social media.

-You can use our example of a Network Chair or Co-Chair role description when advertising the role.
+Please direct applicants to the Network Chair or Co-Chair role description when advertising the role.

 How to recruit new appointed committee members